openconfig/grpctunnel/doc/grpctunnel_design.md

 A new client will be created and started using the `NewClient`.
-When the client is started, it will attempt to connect to the tunnel server over the register gRPC service.
-If it is successful, the client and server exchange [capabilities](#capabilities-message-fields).
-At this point, the server and client will wait until they receive a request for a new session.
-The [server section](#server) below will cover new session requests from the server perspective.
+When the client is started, it will attempt to connect to the tunnel server over the register client will wait until they receive a request for a new session.
+The server gRPC service.
+If it is successful, the client [registers](#resiter) its target id and target type.
+If configured, the client will also [subscribe](#subscription) targets from the server.
+At this point, the server and section](#server) below will cover new session requests from the server perspective.

 When `NewSession` is called on the client, it will send a register request to